itzCozi/SafeGuard/README.md

 We are looking foreward to soon realeasing the C++ version but I am only a solo dev so please have patience.

+### Website
+SafeGuards webpage also updates automaticly with the most recent stable version this means your always testing
+unreleased code.
+After this code is uploaded the files on the web and the files on your computer are compare and
+if your version of SafeGuard is out of date the local files on your computer will be ovewritten with the new ones, the
+releases are really just the compiled version beacuease the source code is always avalible on github and is updated daily.

 ### Contribution
 There is currently no one else working on this project aside from me although if you are
 interested in developing this app in either langauge please contact me I would love a helper.